 - Approximately 5 hours night flight training, which includes a cross country flight and simulated emergencies.

-- For aeroplanes, a night cross-country flight of at least 150nm including two full stop landings at two different controlled airports.
+- For aeroplanes, a night cross-country flight of at least 150 nautical miles including two full stop landings at two different controlled airports.

-- For helicopters, a night cross-country flight of at least 75nm including two landings at two different controlled airports.
+- For helicopters, a night cross-country flight of at least 75 nautical miles including two landings at two different controlled airports.

 - Practical flight test.